nickknw/nickknowlson.com/_posts/2013-04-16-why-maybe-is-better-than-null.markdown

  * ML, Scala, F#, Rust: Option
  * C#: Nullable
- * Fantom: ? appended to type
+ * Fantom, Kotlin: ? appended to type

 **Second**, not all environments with Maybe have non-nullable types.
 This makes Maybe less valuable in those environments (since you lose the **very** useful "I